Bapquad/download/README.md

-# Sample Files for Train
+# Sample Files for Training
 List of topics